realbakari/website/content/lec/poster_guidelines.md

 The following sections of information must be included in each poster.
 The choice of design, boxes, columns is up to you.
 The direction of the story should go top to bottom, then left to right.
 Read in columns, not rows.

 0. Title
-    - Author list should have the form _Last, MI., Last, MI._
+    - Author list should have the form _Last, MI., First, Last, MI.
+First_ (last name, middle initial (optional), first initial or name)
     - Affiliations can be listed many ways.
 Your best bet is to look at other posters presented at the same event form a prior year.
 For a class project, simply state your year, class and section number.
-1. Abstract/introduction
+1. Introduction
     - Probably the only part that will be in paragraph form.
     - This is your lead-in, the part that sets the stage for your analysis.
     - Limited background and lit review go here also.